UWPCE-PythonCert-ClassRepos/SP_Online_Course2_2018/students/rmart300/lesson01/README.md

 iterator_1.py
 1. iterator_1 is simple iterator to iterate through numbers up to stop number
 2. iterator_2 is iterator designed like built-in range function with start stop step

+generator.py
+1. generator function for summing list of integers
+2. generator function for doubling range of integers
+3. generator function for creating fibonacci sequence
+4. generator function to return prime numbers from range of ints